Freital East-Possendorf railway line: Glückauf shaft

 The Glückauf shaft, sunk in 1867, had a connecting railway, funded by the Freiherrlich von Burgker Steinkohlen- und Eisenhüttenwerke, operational from 1875.
 Starting at Kleinnaundorf stop, it climbed to the shaft site.
 It served coal shipping until the mine closed in 1930.
 The line then supplied fine coal from the Königin-Carola-Schacht to a briquette factory.
 On July 27, 1942, the Burgker Werke transferred the site to Dresdner Mineralölproduktengesellschaft 'Kontak' GmbH.
 Post-World War II, VEB Tankholzwerk and seven affiliates used the track until the Deutsche Reichsbahn terminated the contract on August 19, 1967, and dismantled it.

-Thürk quarry

-The Thürk quarry connection, operational from 1859, supplied gravel for railway construction using ten-tonne freight wagons.
-It was abandoned in 1884–1885.